Karen Hille Phillips Regency Advancement Award

 - Travel must be completed and Expense Vouchers submitted by May 20th of the academic year to allow for processing by May 31st.

-- Travel arrangements and payments are to be made by the faculty member or through your school and division.
+- Travel arrangements and payments are to be made by the faculty member or through your college.

 General Criteria for Evaluating Applications